Method 1 – Dynamically Change Cell Color Based on a Value

 =$F$5

-- Click on Format and in the Fill tab, select the background color.
+- In the Fill tab, select a background color.

-- Click on OK on both Format Cells and the New Formula Rule.
-You will have your cells’ color changed.
+- Click on OK on both Format Cells and the New Formatting Rule.

-- Repeat the same procedure for changing color for values less than 5 by referencing it from cell F6 by selecting less than as the condition and the following as the value in the New Formatting Rule box.
+- Repeat the same procedure for changing color by selecting less than as the condition and referencing cell F6:

 =$F$6

-Now, if the values in either cell F5 or F6 change the colors from the range of cells C5:C16 will change accordingly.
+- If the values in cells F5 or F6 change, the colors from the range of cells C5:C16 will change accordingly.

-3. Using Quick Formatting Option to Change Cell Color in Excel
+Method 3 – Using the Quick Formatting Option to Change Cell Color in Excel

 Steps:

-- Select the cell and hover your mouse cursor in the lower portion of the selected range.
+- Select the cell and hover over the bottom-right corner of the selected range.
 A Quick Analysis Toolbar Icon will appear.

-- Click on it.
-In the Formatting tab, select Greater Than.
+- In the Formatting tab, select Greater Than.

 - In the Greater Than tab, select the value above which the cells within the range will change color.
-I have put it 20 here.
+We have put 20.

 You can also select the Color Scale option in the Formatting tab from the Quick Access Toolbar Icon to have a different range of colors for the column.

-Here, in this example, I have three values as positions and I will show you how to have three different colors for QB, LB, and WR.
+We have three values as positions and will show you how to have three different colors for QB, LB, and WR.

 Steps: